-Making plans via group chat goes a little like this; one brave soul tentatively makes a suggestion to meet up.
-A date and time is suggested, but one friend can’t make it because she plays Netball on a Tuesday so makes a counter-suggestion, during which time another friend has already confirmed to the original date.
-Five days and 127 messages later and not only has your crew has lost any inclination to catch up, you’re not 100% sure if you even like them anymore.
+Making plans via group chat goes a little like this: one brave soul tentatively makes a suggestion to meet up.
+A date and time is suggested, but one friend can’t make it because she plays netball on a Tuesday so makes a counter-suggestion, during which time another friend has already confirmed to the original date.
+Five days and 127 messages later, and not only has your crew lost any inclination to catch up, you’re not 100 per cent sure if you even like them anymore.

 If your group chat has ever descended into a full-blown squabble over the when’s and where’s of your catch up, you’re going to love Rundavoo’s ‘vote’ feature.
 Once each member has cast their vote on the time, Rundavoo – which is linked up with Foursquare and Yelp – then helps you find a place.
 And yes, you can take that to vote too.
 Making a dinner reservation?
 Let their integration with OpenTable take care of that for you.

 Doodle works by syncing to your smartphone calendar so it knows if the movie date you’re RSVP’ing yes to clashes with your nan’s birthday dinner, even if you don’t.
 But not only does this app greatly reduce the validity of your flakey friend’s “I’m sorry, I forgot I said yes to something else weeks ago” excuse (seriously, we’re on to you), it also allows the organiser to throw out a range of potential dates and times, with attendees picking the one that works for them.
 Simple.